wrh2/pyProcessor/report/report.md

 * The opcode is always one byte (8 bits).
 * Memory accesses use direct, or absolute, addressing.
 * The variables A, B, C, and D are initially in memory.
-* For a load-store architecture, there are 16 general-purpose registers.
     * When Mem[Addr] is used, this location in memory is NOT the same as A, B, C, D

-Result is the place in memory where the result of the algorithm goes.
+* Result is the place in memory where the result of the algorithm goes

-Also, the mnemonics used are generic like those used in Computer Architecture, 5th edition by Hennessy and Patterson Appendix A Section 2.
+The mnemonics used are generic like those used in Computer Architecture, 5th edition by Hennessy and Patterson Appendix A Section 2.

 <!-- -->